 Ruth Porter Mall is 1 of 108 St. Louis parks.
-This narrow 8.12 acre strip of land from the intersection of DeBaliviere Avenue and Delmar Boulevard all the way north to Etzel and Blackstone Avenues in
+This narrow 8.12 acre strip of land from the intersection of DeBaliviere Avenue and Delmar Boulevard all the way north to Etzel and Blackstone Avenues in the West End Neighborhood.

 The park was placed into ordinance in 1975 and is the result of housing clearance in the late 1950's.
 The park used to be pretty tired and abused looking.
 Recently, it has seen an amazing transformation by the Great Rivers Greenway organization.
 Funded through a tax increase voted on by the people of St. Louis and surrounding small towns in the suburbs of St. Louis County and St. Charles County to create the Great Rivers Greenway District, this pedestrian/bike trail is absolutely fantastic.

 This extension of the St. Vincent Greenway has changed the way people use the public right-of-way along Etzel Avenue from Skinker Boulevard eastward to Porter Park.
 Walkers, runners and cyclists now have a wider path and the sidewalk in Porter Park has been replaced with a new trail that includes disabled access ramps.

 Ruth Porter Park offers an inviting environment for people of all ages to walk, visit and play.
 Amenities include umbrellas, bright benches, banners, art, street lighting, and a splash fountain at the south end of the park that is open during the summer months.
 When the Loop Trolley is constructed, the greenway will continue along the eastern side of DeBaliviere Avenue south to Forest Park. (source)

 Ruth Porter Mall is part of the larger ~7 mile St. Vincent Greenway which will connect Forest Park in St. Louis at the southermost point all the way north past the University of Missouri St. Louis to Ramona Lake Park in the north county suburbs.